hasbimaulanaa/CaseStudy/README.md

 This insight can be used by Bellabeat to:
 1. Encourage users to increase physical activity with a minimum target for very active minutes to achieve optimal calorie burn results.
 2. Provide more personalized workout recommendations based on the duration of activity that effectively burns calories.

-Results confirm little correlation, with an r^2 value of .11
+Bellabeat can use this insight to encourage users to increase physical activity by targeting a minimum number of steps for optimal calorie burning results.

-3. Average steps per hour:
+4. Average steps per hour:
 ```{r}
 ggplot(mean_steps, aes(x = Hour, y = mean_steps)) +
   geom_col(aes(reorder(Hour, +mean_steps), mean_steps)) +